 Max Number of Consecutive Innings at a Position: Two (2).

-Batted Ball That Strikes the Pitching Machine or the coach feeding the machine: Ball is dead and treated as a single.
+Batted Ball That Strikes the coach (or L screen if used) : Ball is dead and treated as a single.

 Cones for the outfield: If a ball clears the cones on a fly, it is a home run.
 If ball rolls through the cones on the ground, it is a ground rule double and all runners advance two bases.

-Play Stoppage: Play stops when an infielder (including pitcher or catcher) has control of the ball within baselines and raises both hands.
-The “baseline” as used herein means the baseline from home plate to first base, an imaginary line from first base to second base (at the outside edge of the bases), an imaginary line from second base to third base (at the outside edge of the bases), and the baseline from third base to home plate, as shown in the red dotted line in the diagram below.
+Play Stoppage: Play stops when an infielder (including pitcher or catcher) has control of the ball within baselines.
+The “baseline” as used herein means the baseline from home plate to first base, an imaginary line from first base to second base (at the outside edge of the bases), an imaginary line from second base to third base (at the outside edge of the bases), and the baseline from third base to home plate.
 The white curved line painted on Bechet and Griffin fields in the outfields is not the line to be used to stop play.
 An outfielder cannot stop the play by running the ball inside the baseline from the outfield.
+The infielder still has the option to make a play on the baserunner, and the ball is live until play is stopped.

 Home Team occupies the 1st base dugout and sets up the field (drags, chalks, bases, etc)